fleetSim/trucksimulation/README.md

 #### simulation.osmFile

 OSM file to be used.
 Note that the OSM region must match the cities collection that is being used.
-If the cities dump for germany is used, then the OSM file should cover the Germany region.
+If the cities dump for Germany is used, then the OSM file should cover the Germany region.

 #### simulation.msgInterval